mcastorina/mcastorina.github.io/_posts/2022-02-23-rust-programming.markdown

 better in other languages.
 Overall, however, I've found for Rust that if the code compiles, then it runs as expected.

-This shift in coding sytle was very much a natural progression as I use the language more, and I really enjoy programming this way.
+This shift in coding style was very much a natural progression as I use the language more, and I really enjoy programming this way.
 It's often quoted that Rust surfaces the inherent complexity of software development, and while I agree with that statement, I have also found that the Rust compiler is a